whoisksy/securing-online-transaction-using-face-recognition/README.md

 Applying the LBP operation: The first computational step of the LBPH is to create an intermediate image that describes the original image in a better way, by highlighting the facial characteristics.
 To do so, the algorithm uses a concept of a sliding window, based on the parameters radius and neighbors.
 ![](/experiment/image002.jpg)

-Extracting the Histograms: Now, using the image generated in the last step, we can use the Grid X and Grid Y parameters to divide the image into multiple grids
+Extracting the Histograms: Now, using the image generated in the last step, we can use the Grid X and Grid Y parameters to divide the image into multiple grids.
 ![](/experiment/image003.jpg)

 We can use various approaches to compare the histograms (calculate the distance between two histograms), for example: euclidean distance, chi-square, absolute value, etc.